lookitsmidge/jamesmartlandNNLAssessment/Challenges/Design/README.md

 * Designs can be UML or other markup.
 * Designs can be hand drawn.
 * Designs should be added to this folder of the repository.
-* Add a brief description of you designs below.
+* Add a brief description of your designs below.

 # Descriptions